Mikhail Botvinnik: Late career

 After losing the world title for the final time, to Tigran Petrosian in Moscow in 1963, Botvinnik withdrew from the following World Championship cycle after FIDE declined, at its annual congress in 1965, to grant a losing champion the automatic right to a rematch.
 He remained involved with competitive chess, appearing in several highly rated tournaments and continuing to produce memorable games.

 Botvinnik retired from competitive play in 1970, aged 59, preferring instead to occupy himself with the development of computer chess programs and to assist with the training of younger Soviet players, earning him the nickname of "Patriarch of the Soviet Chess School" (see below).

 Botvinnik's autobiography, K Dostizheniyu Tseli, was published in Russian in 1978, and in English translation as Achieving the Aim (ISBN 0-08-024120-4) in 1981.
 A staunch Communist, he was noticeably shaken by the collapse of the Soviet Union and lost some of his standing in Russian chess during the Boris Yeltsin era.

 In the 1980s, Botvinnik proposed a computer program to manage the Soviet economy.
 However, his proposals did not receive significant attention from the Soviet government.

 During the last few years of his life, Botvinnik personally financed his economic computer project that he hoped would be used to manage the Russian economy.
 He kept actively working on the program until his death and financing the work from the money he made for the lectures and seminars he attended, despite prominent health problems.

 Botvinnik died of pancreatic cancer in May 1995.
 According to his daughter, Botvinnik remained active until the last few months of his life, and continued to go to work until March 1995 despite blindness in one of his eyes (and extremely poor vision in the other).
+He died in his Moscow apartment on Frunzenskaya Embankment.
+His nephew recalled that Botvinnik “died fully conscious, with the greatest courage and dignity, and on the eve of his death gave his relatives detailed instructions on how the funeral should be organized.”
+For this reason, no memorial service was held, and among prominent chess players only Smyslov attended the funeral.
+In accordance with Botvinnik’s will, his body was cremated, and the urn was interred in the columbarium of Novodevichy Cemetery next to the burial place of his wife, the ballerina Gayane Davidovna Ananova.